When Will I Feel Better After an Ankle Sprain?

 - You feel no pain in your ankle when you walk, jog, sprint, or jump

-If you start pushing yourself before your ankle is healed, you could develop permanent pain and disability.
+If you start pushing yourself before your ankle is healed, you can re-injure the ankle and even develop permanent pain and disability.

 How Can I Prevent an Ankle Sprain?